 Many kids love to read, or to have books read to them.
 However, it can be frustrating for parents when their children aren’t naturally inclined to read.
 Often reluctant readers are discouraged from being interested in books because they have difficulty reading, get bored easily, or cannot focus for very long.
 All hope is not lost, though!
 There are ways to help kids enjoy reading.
 Yes, even reluctant readers in middle school can get lost in the right books.
 Here are my best tips and book series suggestions to rope them in.

+Offer reluctant readers books and reading material that align with the reader’s interests and reading level.
+Graphic novels, magazines, and audiobooks can be good options.
 One way to help reluctant readers is to select books that have a lot of action or adventure.
 Children who get bored easily will be more inclined to read a book that keeps them engaged through an active, thrilling, or suspenseful plot line.

 Comic books are also great for reluctant readers because there is minimal text and lots of engaging illustrations, and still have all the elements of a typical chapter book.
 My son burned through the Diary of A Wimpy Kid Series and the Captain Underpants book series.
 I figure if he likes reading, it is a win!
 One step at a time.
 The great works of fiction can some later!